rannn505/child-shell/README.md

-# node-PowerShell
+# node-powershell
-Easily run powershell from youe Node app
+Easily run powershell from your Node app